 After spending time in Patagonia seeing glaciers and beautiful mountainous peaks, we headed to Ushuaia.
 In our time there, we had to check to see if there were any last-minute deals on cruises to Antarctica, and managed to find one.
 It was a dream come true, as we have always wanted to visit the seventh continent.
 Our boat was booked and all we had to do is wait about a week, rent some gear, and go.
 As coronavirus became more widespread, we started worrying things might get canceled, but continued to be hopeful and optimistic.

-Then things changed dramatically, and our entire world trip was canceled.
+Then things changed dramatically, and we canceled our entire world trip.
 We had to go home.
 This is our story of flying home during the coronavirus outbreak.

 The End of the World